We all need to work together to reduce transmission of coronavirus (COVID-19). Talking to your workers can help you do this.

 - through another representative

 It’s essential you make time to talk to your workers about your plans for working safely.

 - take account of what they say before making decisions or taking action

 Take account of individual beliefs and cultures

 When you’re talking to your workers, it’s important to remember that everyone is different.

 Always think about things such as your workers’:

 For more about this, see the consensus statement on mitigating COVID risks focusing on ethnic minority groups from Public Health England, HSE and the Faculty of Occupational Medicine.

 You can read our guidance on consulting and involving your workers.

-Further advice and information is available on GOV.UK:
+There’s further advice and information on GOV.UK: